proxytranslation/user-docs/dashboard2/pages_list.md

 - **Pre-translate**: Brings up the pre-translate dialog for this specific page.

 - **Translation workbench (list or highlight view)**: Brings up the Workbench which is an online computer assisted translation tool.
 List view is similar to what you'd find when using MemoQ.
-A list of segments and their translations side by side wiht suggestions from the TM on the right and an editor near the bottom.
+A list of segments and their translations side by side with suggestions from the TM on the right and an editor near the bottom.
 Highlight view is similar but instead of the segment list, the page is loaded and you can hover on the text that you need to translate.
 This allows in-context translation.

 - **Exclude/select**: Allows you to mark the specific page as translatable or excluded.